rannat69/TIE-project/docs/instructor_guide.md

 - **Course instructors** (on `instructorIds`): course-wide visibility and management for that course.
 - **Project support only** (on `assignedAdvisorIds` but not the course’s `instructorIds`): that project’s weekly updates and meetings only — no course roster changes or purchase approvals for that course.

+## 7) Common issues

+### “I signed in but don’t see any classes or projects”

+You must be added to a class and a project by an admin.
+Send them the exact email you used to sign in.